Skip to content

 Try It

-Ready to size your own capacitive proximity sensor?
-Open the Capacitive Proximity Sensor calculator, enter your plate area, gap distance, and dielectric constant, and get instant capacitance and sensitivity values.
-It's the fastest way to bracket your design before you spin a board or cut a prototype electrode.
-Bookmark it — you'll use it more often than you think.
+Ready to actually design something?
+Fire up the Capacitive Proximity Sensor calculator, plug in your plate dimensions, gap distance, and dielectric properties.
+You'll get instant capacitance and sensitivity values.
+It's the fastest way to go from "I need a sensor" to "here's a working prototype."

 Related Articles